AdobeDocs/analytics-platform.en/help/stitching/b2b/b2b-person-to-account-stitching.md

 ### Result

-This example shows how B2B person to account stitching updates your experience event data with missing person identifiers or missing and incorrect account identifiers, based on the person to account mapping dataset you have provided as input.
+This example shows how B2B person to account stitching updates your experience event data with missing person identifiers and missing or incorrect account identifiers, based on identity graph data and the person to account mapping dataset you have provided as input.

 ## Prerequisites